jyliu-98/MoSketch/README.md

 **Note that:**
 * `--box_threshold` and `--text_threshold` are the semantic thresholds in GoundingDino.
-`--iou_w` is a parameter about the object overlap (more `--iou_w` means more tolerance for overlap).
+`--iou_w` is a parameter about the object overlap (more `--iou_w` means less tolerance for overlap).
 Adjust these three parameters flexibly during the stroke(point) assignment.
 * Sometimes object names should be replaced to get the correct object grounding in GoundingDino, *e.g.*, 'basketball` &rarr; 'ball', 'player' &rarr; 'man'.
 * If there are more than one objects in sketch sharing the same name, repeat the name in `--text_prompt`.
-For example, 'hurdle9.svg' has three athletes:
+For example, 'hurdle9' in the 60 created sketches has three athletes:
 ```
 export CUDA_VISIBLE_DEVICES=0
 python stroke_assignment.py \